Skip to main content

 Abstract

 Halliday Jackson (1771-1835) was a Quaker minister from New Garden and Darby, Pa..
 From 1798 to 1800 he joined the Quaker mission to the Seneca Indians organized by the Indian Committee of Philadelphia Yearly Meeting.
 Shortly after his return from the mission to the Seneca, Halliday Jackson married Jane Hough and moved to Darby, Pa.
 Following Jane's death in 1830, Halliday Jackson remarried in 1833 to Ann P. Paschall (1792-1874), also a Quaker minister.
-These records contain documents relating to the work of Halliday Jackson (1771-1835), Pennsylvania Quaker minister to the Indians.
-Includes correspondence, journals, copy work in prose and poetry, a history of the Separation of 1828, papers on Indian affairs.
+These records contain documents relating to the work of Halliday Jackson (1771-1835), Pennsylvania Quaker minister to the Seneca Nation.
+Includes correspondence, journals, copy work in prose and poetry, a history of the Separation of 1828, papers on Native American affairs.
 One journal concerns a visit to the Quakers in Ohio in 1816.
 Correspondents include Benjamin Ferris, Edward Garrigues, David Seaman, Micajah Collins, George Dillwyn, William Poole, Jesse Kersey, Halliday Jackson, John Jackson.
 The correspondence deals extensively with the Separation within the Society of Friends.

 Physical Location